igchoi/IBT618-SystemsBiotechnology/2024-spring/macs/report/prototype5.md

 ```

-# upload file by using only one FOLDER!!!
+# Upload file by using only one FOLDER!!!

 ```r